Paris sex doll 'brothel' to stay open despite protests

 "This is not a case of prostitution.
 They are not real women," Le Parisien newspaper quoted a Paris police officer as saying.
 "This is not a criminal but moral problem."
 The business hasn't caused any public disorder, the officer added, or drawn complaints from neighbors.

-Xdolls clients pay online to romp with the doll of their choice -- Kim, Lily, Sofia or Candice -- in a private bedroom.
+Xdolls clients pay online to romp with the doll of their choice -- Kim, Lily, Sofia or Candice -- in a private bedroom with mood lighting.
 The web site promises the plastic dolls, all made in China, are cleaned and disinfected before and after every use, as are the "relaxation rooms."
 Most clients are men between 30 and 50, Xdolls owner Joaquim Lousquy says, though some couples visit as well.
 He says male dolls are on the way.

 After the Paris city council vote, Oulaldj expressed his disappointment in the decision, saying on Facebook that Xdolls and places like it not only normalize prostitution and human trafficking, but represent "the epitome of the dehumanization of the relationship between women and men."